IamGagan404/Maze_Bank/README.md

 # Maze_Bank
-Bnak system implemented using Node.js
+Bank system implemented using Node.js

+Scarp.js is main JS file for the system